 However, the treating physician is not necessarily the final say in any of these areas.
 The med-legal process and the selected AME or QME can address any issue.

 A med-legal report will generally carry more weight with a judge than a treating physician report, but it also depends on the quality of the report.
 A poorly reasoned report by a QME will not be more convincing than a better-written report by a treating physician.

 Treatment requests by the treating doctor are put through utilization review.
 Utilization review is a special process for determining appropriate treatment.5 It is separate from the med-legal process.

-All treatment must comply with standard treatment guidelines.
-Utilization review has a method for an injured worker to challenge treatment recommendations of the treating physician.
+All treatments must comply with standard treatment guidelines.
+Utilization review has a method for an injured worker to challenge the treatment recommendations of the treating physician.

 The med-legal procedure used depends on the specific dispute.

 - If there is a dispute over whether the injury occurred, called compensability, the issue is decided by an AME or QME.6 The exam can be requested at any time after the claim form is filed.7